Prayers for the Stolen: Plot

-Three girls in San Miguel, Jalisco come of age in a rural village that is dominated by the drug trade and human trafficking.The movie opens with the mother digging a hole for the little girl.
-We then see a boy working in a quarry.
-He doesn't look very happy.
-The people of the village are looking for a phone call in the hills of the village to ask their relatives for money.
-Ana calls her father but gets no answer.
-On her way home, Ana sees a woman crying in despair.
+Three girls- Ana, Paula, and Maria- come of age in San Miguel, Jalisco, a rural village terrorized by drug cartels.
+During the harvest season, many villagers work in the poppy fields for the cartels.
+Cartel violence has left the villagers with limited economic opportunity and access to education and medical care.
+Some, including Ana's father, have left the village and immigrated to try to find work and support their family.

+Members of the cartels regularly rape and kidnap the women and children of the village.
+Rita, Ana's mother, digs a hole for Ana and from a young age teaches her to hide in it, to prevent her from being taken away.
+Rita and Ana go to a hillside to get cell service in order to call her father, but the call goes unanswered.

+Ana stops by a neighbor's house on her way home and sees her crying and bloody after being sexually assaulted by a cartel member.
 The woman tells her to go home.
-Ana sees a scorpion on the ceiling and falls asleep.
-The next day starts with a school scene in which one of the students says "the scorpion has a stinger to protect it from its enemies".
-The next scene returns to the people working in the quarry and there is a huge explosion.

-When her mother sees Ana wearing lipstick, she gets very angry and threatens her.
-Her mother takes Ana to the hairdresser.
-Here she cuts her hair like a man.
+When her mother sees Ana wearing lipstick, Here she cuts her hair like a man.
 Ana then goes to the house of her friend Juana, who is rumored to have been kidnapped, and looks out the window.
 The parents listen to the teacher.
 He reports that the cartels are demanding immediate payment.

 The movie makes a time jump and goes to about 5-6 years later.
 Ana is moved by what the teacher tells her and dreams of changing the existing order.
 Then the cartels come to get Ana.
 But Ana immediately hides.
 The movie closes with a truckload of people, including the girls, leaving the town.